hmc-sysadmin/labs/logs_backups.md

    your logs.
 The hostname should have the form `vm#.sys.cs.hmc.edu`.

 1. Open the file `/etc/syslog.conf`.
 This file contains lists of the various logs kept by the system.
-Add your friend's hostname of a friend’s computer near the top of the file with this syntax:
+Near the top of the file, add the name of your frien'ds VM (e.g., vm10.sys.cs.hmc.edu).

-        *.* @hostname.domainname
+        *.* @vm-name

     The \*.\* causes all messages to be logged on the remote host.
 (If you only wanted one type of message to be logged on the remote host,